 - Talking to a reputable insulation company: DIY insulation projects are not recommended.
 It’s best to talk to insulation professionals, who can ensure you not only are using the right material but that you’re also getting the right amount of insulation and insulating the appropriate areas of your home to gain the most energy savings.

 - Properly air sealing your home: Air sealing and insulation go hand in hand.
 A home that is properly insulated but not air sealed isn’t energy-efficient.
 Air leaks reduce the effectiveness of your insulation, so your home really needs to be both insulated and sealed.
-Energy audits are a great way to tell where your home needs to be both insulated and sealed for the highest energy efficiency.

 - Making sure other areas of your home aren’t hindering your energy efficiency efforts: You won’t be saving as much money as you could if your home is insulated but isn’t energy-efficient in other ways.
 For example, if your windows are old and leaky, you leave your fireplace flue damper open when not in use, your home still has energy-inefficient incandescent bulbs instead of CFL bulbs, etc., there is a lot of potential for savings.
 There are a lot of ways to save energy (and money)—and combined with bigger ticket items like insulation and window replacement, they can help gain significant annual energy savings.